gaehlerm/SoftwareEngineering/README.md

 ## Strings

 “You should never use two different languages in a single file.
-English is also a language” // ?
+English is also a language" // ?

 After pointers and Booleans, strings are probably the third most dangerous data type.
 Many programmers check 2 strings for equality.
 One of them is written in plain text in the code.
 A twenty-character long string.
 If a single character is wrong you have a bug and there is no way the computer is able to know and warn you.
 Of course, you can make this kind of code work.
 But it is extremely brittle.
 You should eliminate such risk whenever possible.
 As we’ve already seen you should always consider using enums if you want to do string comparison.